Reverse Osmosis Frequently Asked Questions

-Technically what he said was true, but for practical purposes it's an out-and-out lie.
-It's true that the reverse osmosis membrane doesn't remove chlorine.
-It doesn't have to, because it has a couple of high quality carbon filters with it that do the job.
+While the RO membrane itself does not remove chlorine, it doesn't have to.
+A couple of high-quality carbon filters will do that job.
 In fact, if the first carbon filter didn't remove all the chlorine, the membrane would get eaten alive in no time.

-It's true that RO units remove minerals about 95% of the mineral content anyway, but he isn't really telling you the whole story.
-The mineral issue is probably the most controversial question in drinking water purification.
+RO units remove about 95% of the mineral content, but the mineral issue is probably the most controversial question in drinking water purification.
 Experts on both sides of the issue speak convincingly.
-Our own view, after reading much of the expert opinion, is that the mineral content of water either high or low, isn't nearly as important as they would have you believe.
-That is, minerals in water are inorganic and hard for your body to use.
-You get most of your minerals from food, which provides organic, easily assimilated minerals.
-The human body is a sophisticated instrument capable of adapting to a wide range of circumstances and capable of thriving in areas having water of high or low mineral content.
 As long as water is palatable, it's within the body's acceptable range.
 The main issue with water is chemicals, not minerals.
-Whether water contains 30 or 3 parts per million calcium isn't really significant, but the difference between 0.5 and 5 parts per million chloroform is of life or death importance.
+Whether water contains 30 or 3 parts per million calcium is not nearly as significant as the difference between 0.5 and 5 parts per million chloroform.

 No, they run on water pressure.
-You need electricity only if you add an electric pressure-boost pump or an ultraviolet lamp.
-Standard units have neither and normally don't need them.
+You only need electricity if you add an electric pressure-boost pump or an ultraviolet lamp.
+Standard units have neither.

-No. Calcium and magnesium (limescale) are two of the hardest minerals for the R.O. membrane to remove.
-Sodium (added to the water by the softener) is much easier on the membrane and it will reject 98% of all sodium in the water.
-A water softener will help extend the life of the membrane.
+No, in fact, a water softener can help extend the life of the RO membrane.
+Calcium and magnesium (limescale) are two of the hardest minerals for the RO membrane to remove, and sodium (added to the water by the softener) is much easier on the membrane as it rejects 98% of all sodium in the water.